Health Benefits and Uses of EPA

 Signs You May Need EPA

 An EPA deficiency can cause many specific symptoms due to the large number of functions it performs.
-The most common general signs that you may need EPA include chronic pain, joint discomfort and fatigue, especially when they don’t have an obvious cause.
-A compromised immune system is also a sign that you may need EPA.
+The most common general signs that you may need an EPA supplement include chronic pain, joint discomfort and fatigue, especially when they don’t have an obvious cause.
+A compromised immune system is also a sign that you may need to supplement your EPA intake.
 Specific signs of an EPA deficiency often include hair loss, dry skin, eczema, poor circulation and mood swings.

 Other Ingredients That May Be Of Interest

 DHA - Docosahexaenoic acid (DHA) is an omega-3 fatty acid that is primarily found in the brain, especially the cerebral cortex.
 The body is able to easily convert DHA to EPA.
-However, EPA is not able to be converted to DHA in the body.
+However, EPA can not be converted to DHA in the body.

 DPA - Docosapentaenoic acid (DPA) is an omega-3 fatty acid that is similar to eicosapentaenoic acid (EPA) and is primarily found in fatty fish.
 DPA supplements are often used to maintain healthy blood function.